 There are many different names for this practice – somatic experiencing, absorption practice, focusing… and no doubt, many more.

-But then – out of nowhere – came panic attacks, a form of anxiety I had learnt about during my studies.
-The most unpleasant sensation would wash over my entire body and at first, I felt as though I was about to die.
-Uninvited and out of nowhere, I spent three months in full body fear.
-A stark contrast to my previous year, I was now deeply afraid of what I was feeling.
+Out of nowhere though, came panic attacks.
+They ‘hijacked’ my whole body and at first, it felt as though I was about to die.
+I spent three months in full body fear.
+From the previous year of cultivating an intimate relationship with my body, I was now deeply afraid of it.
+Afraid of what I would feel.

-I played with the materials outside under a tree, sitting on the grass, imagining the grounding energy of the earth helping me.
-I used the kitchen table, the floor in the living room, I even spread a towel over my bed and did some chalk drawings before sleep, knowing it would calm me.
-I followed my urge to create in any way I could.
+I played with different materials outside under a tree, sitting on the grass, I used the kitchen table, the living room floor, I even spread a towel over my bed and did art journaling before sleep, knowing it would calm me.

-The added bonus of art making is that you get visual feedback as well as bodily.
-The images or creations you make are a collection of symbols from within… much like dreams.
-They can be interpreted through your body using your intuition – your deep knowing – to receive insight and wisdom.
-To gain a deeper and different perspective that ultimately leads to knowing yourself better.
-All this occurs through the simple act of making marks on paper, creating a sculpture from natural items or playing with clay – you don’t have to be an artist or create a masterpiece!
+An added bonus of creativity is, you get visual feedback as well as bodily.
+The image or creation you make is a collection of symbols from within… much like dreams.
+You can discover a deeper meaning using your intuition – your deep bodily knowing – to receive insight and wisdom.